 Introduction to the Student Assistance Fund (SAF)

-There is some additional funding available to students while at Maynooth University.
+There is some additional funding available to students while studying at Maynooth University.
 The Student Assistance Fund (SAF) is one of these additional sources of funding.
 The SAF (see the Student Assistance Fund Handbook) is managed by the Higher Education Authority (HEA) on behalf of the Department of Education and Skills (DES) and is administered in Maynooth University by the Access Office and the Student Budgeting Advice Service.

 Applications are needs assessed and priority is given to those students in most financial need.

 Most of the application process is online.